hallamlab/TreeSAPP/GCP_tutorial.md

 This section will describe how to mount a "bucket" for your data to your compute instance in the case you selected a small hard disk to save money (which I suggest).

+## Finishing up

+When you are finished processing all your samples, make sure you STOP your instance so you don't continue incurring charges from google to your credit card (or at least it stops chewing up your free compute time!).
+To do this, navigate back to your "Compute Engine" console, selectyour instance and hit the "STOP" button at the top of your page.
+ It may take up to a minute to successfully shut it down and I suggest making sure it does.
+That's it!